patelpb96/GizmoElementTracers/README.md

 That is, you should end up with `$DIR/gizmo_analysis/gizmo_xxx.py`, with `$DIR` in your `$PYTHONPATH`

-You'll then be able to import gizmo_analysis.<whatever>
+You then will be able to import gizmo_analysis.<whatever>

 To update the repo, cd into $DIR/gizmo_analysis and run `hg pull && hg update`.